radian-software/straight.el/README.md

 * `M-x straight-normalize-package`: normalize a package
 * `M-x straight-normalize-all`: normalize all packages
-* `M-x straight-pull-package`: pull from a package's configured remote; with prefix argument, also pull from upstream if present
+* `M-x straight-fetch-package`: fetch from a package's configured remote; with prefix argument, also fetch from upstream if present
-* `M-x straight-pull-all`: pull from all packages' configured remotes;
+* `M-x straight-fetch-all`: fetch from all packages' configured remotes; with prefix argument, also fetch from upstreams if present
+* `M-x straight-merge-package`: merge the latest version fetched from a package's configured remote into the local copy; with prefix argument, also merge from upstream
-  with prefix argument, also pull from upstreams if present
+* `M-x straight-merge-all`: merge the latest versions fetched from each package's configured remote into its local copy; with prefix argument, also merge from upstreams
+* `M-x straight-pull-package`: combination of `M-x straight-fetch-package` and `M-x straight-merge-package`
+* `M-x straight-pull-all`: combination of `M-x straight-fetch-all` and `M-x straight-merge-all`
 * `M-x straight-push-package`: push a package to its remote, if necessary
 * `M-x straight-push-all`: push all packages to their remotes, if